hortonhtlai/CreditCardManager-CPSC-210-/README.md

 ### User Stories

+Phase 0
 - As a user, I want to be able to add a credit card to my wallet
 - As a user, I want to be able to view the list of credit cards in my wallet
 - As a user, I want to be able to select a credit card and check its promotion details and end date
 - As a user, I want to be able to mark a credit card in my wallet as inactive

+Phase 2
+- As a user, I want to be able to save my list of credit cards to file
+- As a user, I want to be able to load my list of credit cards from file